Parc Astérix

 ROLLER COASTERS

-Parc Astérix counts as France’s roller coaster capital and the latest highlight is called Toutatis.
-This Intamin multi-launch coaster is the park’s newest thrill and it’s integrated in a brand-new themed land called Festival de Toutatis.
+Parc Astérix counts as France’s roller coaster capital and the biggest thrill machine is probably Toutatis.
+This Intamin multi-launch was integrated in a themed land called Festival de Toutatis.
 I love the area’s vibrant atmosphere and the ride doesn’t disappoint either.
-Toutatis is almost 1.1 kilometres long and 51 metres tall, making it one of France’s largest roller coasters.
+Toutatis is 3,500 feet (1.1 kilometres) long and 167 feet (51 metres) tall, making it one of France’s largest roller coasters.
 The layout features four accelerations, a backward spike, a beyond vertical drop and three inversions.
 I’m especially impressed by the ride’s intense airtime and the final inversion, which is traversed incredibly fast.
 Toutatis may not be Europe’s best roller coaster, but it sure can play with the big boys.
 Great addition for Parc Astérix.

 Another park icon is Tonnerre 2 Zeus, a new take on the original Tonnerre De Zeus coaster built by CCI.
 The ride was reopened in 2022, following a thorough re-tracking and the installation of new Timberliner trains.
 Despite its large renovation, Tonnerre 2 Zeus still provides a shaky ride experience.
 I usually don’t mind a good wooden coaster rattle, but Tonnerre 2 Zeus is downright rough.
 However, I wouldn’t call this a bad ride.
 I still love the ride’s great first drop and its twisty, surprisingly long layout.

-Toutatis, OzIris and Tonnerre De Zeus may be considered as the eye-catchers, but Pégase Express also counts as one of Parc Astérix’ most popular coasters.
+Toutatis, OzIris and Tonnerre De Zeus are the real eye-catchers, but Pégase Express also counts as one of Parc Astérix’ most popular coasters.
 Pégase Express can be considered as the European version of Dollywood’s Firechaser Express and it delivers just as much fun.
-The ride could use a little more theming, but the station and queue are simply stunning.
+The actual ride could use a little more theming, but the station and queue are simply stunning.
 It’s full of hilarious details and references to trains, so queueing for Pégase Express shouldn’t be too annoying.

 And then there’s Goudurix.
 Warning: don’t be fooled by this roller coaster’s wonderful lakeside location.
 It looks great, but the ride is downright horrible.
 Goudurix belongs to the one percent roughest coasters I’ve ever ridden.
 Especially its first element is painful as hell.
 Roller Coaster Database defines this element as a Butterfly, but that sounds way too cute.
 By the way… the rest of the layout doesn’t perform much better, so definitely skip this ride if you want to avoid headaches.

 The last noteworthy roller coaster is called La Trace du Hourra.
 This is one of the largest Mack Bobsled Coasters in the world.
-It’s 900 metres long and 31 metres tall, which is very impressive for this coaster type.
+It’s 3,000 feet (900 metres) long and 100 feet (31 metres) tall, which is very impressive for this coaster type.
 Also impressive: the ride’s capacity.
 Bobsled coasters aren’t known for their huge throughput, but Trace du Hourra’s five trains guarantee a smoothly moving queue.
 Overall, this is an excellent family coaster and the theming is (as you’d expect from Parc Astérix) once again unique.
 The funny thing is that it’s themed to prehistorical caves and mammoths instead of Olympic bobsleighs.
 Nice touch.

 OTHER EXPERIENCES